Central High School (Fort Worth, Texas): History

 The area of what eventually became known as Central High School was bought out by Keller ISD following the approval of a $89,700,000 bond on December 6, 1997.
 The school's proposal fell under proposition three, which was regarded as land for potential future school sites.
 Anticipating further growth, Keller ISD approved a $179.7 million bond in the fall of 2000.
 The new bond, which included the district's third high school alongside five additional elementary schools, ascribed the development to their situation between DFW Airport and Alliance Airport.

 As construction of the new school went underway, the district's Board of Trustees named Keller High School Principal Randy Baker as the new principal of the high school.
 Following Keller ISD heritage of upcoming students naming schools, the school's name, mascot and colors were voted on by students, and the new school earned the name Central High School, due to its central location between the two other KISD high schools.
 The mascot is presently the Chargers and is represented by a lightning bolt.

-The school hosted its inaugural body of about 800 freshmen and sophomores the following year, in August of 2003.
-The school presently has 2,541 students as of the 2018-2019 school year.
+The school hosted its inaugural body of about 800 freshmen and sophomores the following year, in August 2003.
+The school presently has 2,541 students as of the 2018–2019 school year.

 The school was in Keller originally, but that area was annexed into Fort Worth.

+Documentary

+On February 9, 2024, a seven-person film crew from the Dutch evangelical television network Evangelische Omroep entered Central High School in Fort Worth, Texas to film a documentary series titled God, Jesus, Trump! a journalistic program examining Christian culture in the United States without authorization from the school district.
+The film crew was directed onto the campus by at least two members of the KISD Board of Trustees.
+One of the Board of Trustees members has since resigned in the aftermath of the incident.
+The school principal was absent on the day of the unauthorized filming.
+The network had been granted permission to film on the school grounds, provided that students and teachers were not included in the footage.
+The film crew went through all standard registration and administration procedures upon entering the building and the crew was warmly welcomed by the staff that day.
+The film crew was observed roaming the school premises, engaging with students, and recording them during lunch hours.
+Concerns were raised by parents about the exploitation of students for personal political agendas.
+Shortly after filming concluded, parents received a statement from the school district, stating that they were unaware of the film crew's visit.
+They also say an investigation is ongoing and they're working to make sure no students appear in any future documentaries.
+This led to outrage from students and parents, who felt their privacy rights were violated as a result.
+Parents demanded the removal of any board member involved.